CloudGlance - Document Intelligence Platform

 • consistent behaviour around navigation, spacing, and content flow

-By designing pages and actions around the same structural thinking, the platform avoids fragmentation as features grow.
-New workflows can be added without introducing new patterns, allowing the platform to scale while remaining calm, learnable, and dependable.
+By designing pages, actions and workflows around the same structural thinking, the platform avoids fragmentation as features grow.
+New capabilities can be added without introducing new patterns, allowing the platform to scale while remaining calm, learnable, and dependable.

 Dashboard - A Calm Starting Point